kunalj101/python_intro_hackathon/chapter1.md

 Python (an interpreted language) has gathered a lot of interest recently as a choice of language for data analysis.
 Here are some reasons which go in favour of learning Python:

-* Open Source – free to install and use
+* It is open source – free to install and use
-* Awesome online community - latest algorithms come to Python in a matter of days
+* Python has awesome online community - latest algorithms come to Python in a matter of days
-* Easy to learn
+* It is easy to learn
-* Can become a common language for data science and production of web-based analytics products
+* It can become a common language for data science and production of web-based analytics products

 ####Which of the following is not a reason to learn Python for Data Analysis?